brentyi/tyro/_sources/examples/01_basics/01_functions.rst.txt

 Functions
 ==========================================

-In the simplest case, ``tyro.cli()`` can be used to run a function with arguments populated from the CLI.
+In the simplest case, :func:`tyro.cli()` can be used to run a function with arguments populated from the CLI.

 .. code-block:: python